saigkill/SaigkillsToolbox/README.md

 ## Installation
-Just add a reference to the NuGet-Package.
+Just install the needed package to your project.